Parimatch1/SV-Guides-Revamped/Fugitive Recovery Protocol Guide.md

 # **Session Information**

+> `[At this time the fugitives (helpers) should begin heading to their hiding spots]`

 **Host:**
-Please listen carefully, as I briefly explain this session in detail.

-`[At this time the fugitives should begin heading to their hiding spots]`
+This Fugitive Recovery Protocol will work almost opposite to a standard riot-protocol.

-Your goal is to recover the Fugitives, they are somewhere in or around the city or village, and are hiding!
+Your goal is to recover the Fugitives, they are somewhere around the map and are actively trying to evade capture!

-To aid fugitive capture, you will be given hints periodically as to where they might be.

 You cannot use lethal force on the fugitives.
-You need to chase them down and detain them.
-Note that the fugitives might shoot at you.
+You must chase them down and detain them.
+However, the fugitives are armed and are likely to shoot at you.

-Once you have captured a fugitive bring them back to the Session Room and state that they have been captured in the radio.
+Once the Fugitives are successfully detained, you should bring them back to the Session Room.
+The fugitives may try to escape until they are brought to the Session Room.

-You are required to walk when returning a fugitive.
-During your walk you may be attacked and shot at in an attempt to halt your recovery.

-Periodically you will be given hints as to where the fugitive is.
-These hints will help you find them.
+You will periodically be given hints in order to aid fugitive capture.
+Use these hints wisely and act on them quickly.

-Each fugitive will be assigned a number to help you know which one is which.
+Upon dismissal, please make use of a car.
+It is recommended to team up with another officer to aid the capture of the fugitives.

+Communication is expected during this session.
+Please use radio channel two to update fellow officers on your status.

-Please use this format when communicating in the radio: [Car Members] Message.
-For example: [teddy/op] Fugitive in sight.
+While communicating, please use the following format: [Rank] Message.
+For example: [CP] Patrolling village.

-Please switch to radio channel 2.
-You can do this by clicking the "1" in the top right of the radio.
-Remain on this radio channel for the remainder of the session.

-If you get split with the person who you were paired with, you may either spawn a new car and find them or ask them to pick you up.

-Before I dismiss you, I will give you 60 seconds to find a partner and for the fugitives to finish hiding.
-You can change partners or go solo if you feel like it.

-`[Wait 60 Seconds]`
+Ensure to keep track of the radio signal during the session as you may loose it while traveling across the map.

+`[You may hold the attendees for a little to give the fugitives more hiding time]:`
+* Please wait for the fugitives to finish hiding.
+At this time please ask any questions you may have.

+`[Wait for the fugitives to finish hiding]`

 srlock dismissed.

-m You may now begin hunting down the fugitives.
-Good luck!

-`[Give hints out as needed]`
-`[You do have flexability with announcements h/m/sm]`

-`[Wait for a fugitive to be captured]`

-m Fugitive number # has been captured!
-Help secure the capture.
+m The Fugitive Recovery Protocol has now begun, find the fugitive(s) and return them safely!

+---

+# **Hunt Information**
+**Session Administration Information**
+> `[The fugitives will now roam around the map, attempting to stay out of sight and avoid capture]`
+> `[The host is permitted to give the attendees hints.
+You may use the ones below or make your own]:`
+> * h [Hint] A fugitive has been spotted near the [location].
+> * h [Hint] A foot patrol might help you out.
+> `[Fugitives are permitted to have/use a M4A1, Glock-17, or MP5.
+If needed they can be given these tools (with the 'give' command) by the host, co-host(s), or supervisor, even after being frisked.]`
+> `[Avoid teleporting to the fugitives, as that may give away their location.
+Instead, make use of private messages to communicate.]`
+> `[Ensure to check admin logs (with the 'logs' command) to ensure attendees are not cheating with the use of administrative commands]`

+---

+# **Capture Information**
-`[Wait for a fugitive to be captured and returned to the SR]`
+`[Wait for a fugitive to be detained]`

-m Fugitive number # has been captured and secured! # fugitives remain.
+* h The [first/second] fugitive has been detained.
+Aid the capturers in returning them to the session room.

-`[Wait for the remaining fugitive(s) to be captured and returned to the SR]`
+`[Wait for the first fugitive to be returned to the session room]`
+* h The first fugitive has been returned to the session room safely.
+One fugitive remains.

+**Capture Intervention**
+> `[Session administration that are not fugitives are permitted to intervene with the recovery of fugitives.
+This requires host/supervisor approval.]`
+> `[You can provide the fugitive with a criminal car and announce the start of a chase]:`
+> * h A chase has begun with one of the fugitives at [location].
+> `[You can be a criminal yourself and ambush the recovery of the fugitive with guns or cars]`
+> `[You can use any other reasonable form of intervention in order to assist the fugitives]`
+> `[It is recommeded you only intervene in order to comply with the 20-30 minute hunt restriction]`

 ---